Reasun-1/RoboRally/README.md

 <br />

-By clicking on the gears on the start board, you can set your start position - hit setStartPoint to finalize it
+By clicking on the gears on the start board, you can set your start position.

 ![](src/main/resources/images/Readme/position.png)

 <br />
-If you can afford it, you can buy some upgrade in the Upgrade Shop:
+If you can afford it, you can buy some upgrades in the Upgrade Shop:

 ![](src/main/resources/images/Readme/shop.png)

 <br />

-If you choose Admin Privilege, don't forget to set the Register you want to get Priority!
+If you choose Admin Privilege, don't forget to set the Register you want to get Priority in!

 ![](src/main/resources/images/Readme/upgrade.png)